CMakePP/CMaize/README.md

 build system.
 Unfortunately, using CMake to write a reliable, reproducible, and reusable build system is a non-trivial task.
 CPP aims to dramatically simplify this task by making use of an internal dependency manager.
-With CPP managing dependencies writing a build system for a project can be as easy as filling in the following boilerplate:
+With CPP managing dependencies, writing a build system for a project can be as easy as filling in the following boilerplate:

 ```.cmake